-CFO Briefing Follows Open Session Meeting
+CFO Briefing Follows Open Session Board Meeting

-- Minutes of the previous meetings
+- Approval of minutes of previous meetings

 - Remarks of the Chairman of the Board

 - Remarks of the Postmaster General and CEO

 - Consideration of Fiscal Year 2011 10-K, Financial Statements, Annual Report, Comprehensive Statement and Annual Performance Plan

 - Consideration of Fiscal Year 2012 Integrated Financial Plan

 - Consideration of Final Fiscal Year 2013 Appropriation Request

 - Tentative agenda for Dec.
 13 meeting in Washington, DC